pemet/router-simple/examples/README.txt

 See ../README.md for the locations and usage of these files.
-Remember to edit to your needs.
+Remember to edit according to your needs.